mirko/SonOTA/README.md

 **Ensure all firewalls are disabled on all WiFi networks, including FinalStage when connected.** This is the most common reason things to not complete.

-Once complete and Sonoff-Tasmota is installed, when the LED starts flashing, you can enable AP mode by pressing the button 4 times (and waiting for a reboot, and the LED to start flashing again, it will then broadcast an AP `sonoff-###`).
-Alternatively you can set up a temporary AP and the Sonoff will connect to that automatically using these details:
- * SSID: `indebuurt1`
- * Password: `VnsqrtnrsddbrN`
+Once complete and Sonoff-Tasmota is installed, you will have an AP called `sonoff-####` (note: this will be up for a minute then down for a minute until configured).

 For more information see the [Sonoff-Tasmota Initial Config](https://github.com/arendst/Sonoff-Tasmota/wiki/Initial-Configuration) and [Button Functionality](https://github.com/arendst/Sonoff-Tasmota/wiki/Button-usage).

 ### Update Steps